AlexisWorkGit/Portafolio/README.md

 [Installation](#Installation)[Back to Top](#html)
 =================================================

-To install Gilber on your web server, download the files and unzip them to the local disk on your computer.
-Inside the extracted folder you will see `Gilber` folder.
-Using an FTP Client (such as Filezilla or Total Commander), upload all of the contents of the `Gilber` folder to your server.

 You must have JavaScript enabled in your browser.
 Also, a web server is required for the video background - testing it locally (unless using a development server such as Wamp or Mamp server) will not work.